HarperDB/documentation/docs/technical-details/reference/resource-migration.md

       // we can retrieve another record from this table directly with this.get/super.get or with tables.MyData.get record = await super.get(idWithQuery);
     } else {
-      record = await super.get(target); // we can just directly use the query as well }
+      record = await super.get(target); // we can just directly use the target as well }
-    // the record itself is frozen, but we can copy/assign to a new record with additional properties if we want return { ...record, newProperty: 'value' };
+    // the record itself is frozen, but we can copy/assign to a new object with additional properties if we want return { ...record, newProperty: 'value' };
   }
 }